 \item Alternatively, we compute LEAP multiple times for each node with increasing $m$, then concatenate the results to obtain a PE that captures how the $m$-hop neighborhoods evolve as $m$ grows. \end{itemize}

 We also note that two nodes in a graph that share identical $m$-hop neighborhoods receive the same LEAP PE, since the second step in the computation of the PE yields identical outputs.
-This aligns directly with the definition of \emph{local structural encoding} given in \citet{gps}: \emph{``Given a structural encoder of radius $m$, the more similar the $m$-hop subgraphs around two nodes are, the closer their local structural encoders will be.''} Moreover, consider a node whose normalized $m$-hop neighborhood features form a valid graph embedding.\footnote{In general there is no guarantee this will occur.} If we could access the ECT of that subgraph rather than an approximation, then by the injectivity results of the ECT~\citep{inverse-ect, ectdirections} we would have all the information required to recover the neighborhood’s structure.\footnote{We design an experiment to test the ability of LEAP to capture topological features of a graph, see \cref{subsec:syn}. }
+This aligns directly with the definition of \emph{local structural encoding} given in \citet[Table~1]{gps}.
+Moreover, consider a node whose normalized $m$-hop neighborhood features form a geometric graph embedding.\footnote{In general, there is no guarantee this will occur.} If we could access the ECT of that subgraph rather than an approximation, then by the injectivity results of the ECT~\citep{inverse-ect, ectdirections} we would have all the information required to recover the neighborhood’s structure.\footnote{We design an experiment to test the ability of LEAP to capture topological features of a graph, see \cref{subsec:syn}. }